Helping you and your attorneys to manage your affairs

 3. General Power of Attorney

-At Moore Barlow we are able to assist individuals with the creation of powers of attorney.
-We also offer support and guidance to attorneys and can be instructed to assist with the administration of the attorneyship.
-We have offices in Southampton, Richmond, London, Guildford, Woking and Lymington and we offer specialist support to clients both locally and nationally.
+At Moore Barlow, we can help donors with the creation of powers of attorney.
+We also offer expert guidance and specialist support to attorneys and if needed, we can be instructed to provide further services which help with the administration of the attorneyship.